top of page

 Is our work confidential?

 Our work together is confidential with the exception of legally mandated reporting of child or adult mistreatment, abuse, neglect, or exploitation.
-I take every reasonable precaution to ensure the confidentiality of your information.
+We take every reasonable precaution to ensure the confidentiality of your information.
 If you have specific concerns, let's discuss them.

 Are you certified?